bill-shuzhou-liu/curl-cpp-wrapper/README.md

 ```

 ## The design
-The multi-curl uses the boost asio as the event engine: When it needs to write the request or read the response, it will ask the boost asio whether the socket is ready to read/write.
+The multi-curl uses the boost asio as the event engine: When it needs to write the request or read the response, the boost asio will tell him whether the socket is ready to read or write.

 ![Class diagram](docs/mcurl_class.jpg?raw=true "Class diagram")

 The IEventEngine is an interface class and the AsioEventEngine implemented the event detect mechanism required by the multi-curl using boost asio.